DavidStrieder/coupon_project/README.md

     true average treatment effect: 0.03908395919621665

-Finally, we estimate the average treatment effect using double ml by fitting a random forest to both, treatement and outcome model.
-As a sanity check, note, that the true average treatment effect is contained in the the 95% confidence interval.
-For details on other common choices of models and hyperparameter tuning, we refer to the recent CLeaR paper 'Hyperparameter Tuning for Causal Inference with Double Machine Learning: A Simulation Study' by Philipp Bach et. al.
+Finally, we estimate the average treatment effect using double ml by fitting a random forest to both, treatment and outcome model.
+As a sanity check, note, that the true average treatment effect is contained in the 95% confidence interval.
+For details on other common choices of models and hyperparameter tuning, we refer to the recent CLeaR paper 'Hyperparameter Tuning for Causal Inference with Double Machine Learning: A Simulation Study' by Philipp Bach et al.

+### Treatment Effect Heterogeneity

+#### Group Average Treatment Effects (GATE)

 Moreover, we can now use our fitted model to guide the decision on which customers should receive a coupon.
-First, we compute the aver grouped by membership level (GATE).
+First, we compute the ATE grouped by membership level (GATE).

 ```python